-Andrew Scott’s Jim Moriarty made his triumphant return to Sherlock on Sunday night, stepping out of his helicopter to the strains of Queen’s I Want To Break Free and onto a beach on the island of Sherrinford, home to the cream of the criminally insane.
+Andrew Scott’s Jim Moriarty made his triumphant return to Sherlock, stepping out of his helicopter to the strains of Queen’s I Want to Break Free and onto a beach on the island of Sherrinford, home to the cream of the criminally insane.

 Moriarty wasn’t an inmate, though – he’s too smart to be caught doing anything illegal – he was a “Christmas present” for Sherlock’s sister Eurus, Sherrinford’s most prestigious inmate.